Fall 2026 Timeline

 - An updated credential evaluation showing your degree completion.

-In this webinar we review key dates leading up to the start of the Spring semester and outline the steps you need to follow to get enrolled at Zicklin.
+In this webinar we review key dates leading up to the start of the semester and outline the steps you need to follow to get enrolled at Zicklin.

 Students who are fully admitted and deposited will receive an email starting in late November with instructions on how to activate their CUNYfirst account.